moez-sadok/chat-clean-architecture/README.md

 - UML diagrams for clear and maintainable documentation

 ⚠️ Note: This project is still actively being refactored and improved.
-Updates are made regularly to enhance code quality, structure, and architectural consistency.
+Updates are made regularly to enhance documentation, code quality, structure, and architectural consistency.

+👉 See this article on our blog: [P‑CHAT and Clean Architecture](https://prodsoft.fr/en/2024/09/16/pchat-clean-architecture/)

 # 2. Scope <a id="scope"></a>